-A further wave of speculation suggesting the Hitachi board was on the verge of suspending the project appeared in reports last week, before being confirmed today (17 January) it was pulling the plug on its UK nuclear programme until further notice.
+A further wave of speculation suggesting the Hitachi board was on the verge of suspending the project appeared in reports, before being confirmed on 17 January 2019, it was pulling the plug on its UK nuclear programme until further notice.

-As well as Wylfa Newydd, this also includes a site at Oldbury-on-Severn, in South Gloucestershire, where plans were bring drawn up to generate at least 2,900MW.
+As well as Wylfa Newydd, this also includes a site at Oldbury-on-Severn, in South Gloucestershire, where plans were being drawn up to generate at least 2,900MW.

 Horizon’s Mr Hawthorne said: “We have made very strong progress on all aspects of the project’s development, including the UK design of our tried and tested reactor, supply chain development and especially the building of a very capable organisation of talented and committed people.

 “We have been in close discussions with the UK government, in co-operation with the government of Japan, on the financing and associated commercial arrangements for our project for some years now.